-- (a) What were the misconceptions generally associated with the handicapped in the ancient times? - (b) What does John Gresham decide finally? - (c) Why is there a need for the youth in the modern age to be academically inclined? - (d) What happened to the Wang village after the Japanese attack?
+- (a) What were the reasons that led our ancestors to behave in an inhuman manner with the handicapped? - (b) What was Gresham's offer to Baldwin? - (c) Why is there a need for the youth in the modern age to be academically inclined? - (d) Why was Barin uncomfortable when the new passenger entered his coach?
+What made him feel better later on?